Shanghai's Revolutionary New GPS Walking Tours

 We have seven tours online now, each one lasting around one-and-a-half hours.
 On each tour, we have some well known and famous places, and great photo opportunities, but also some hidden gems tucked away for people to discover.

-The aim is to pick out the stories that bring a bit of Old Shanghai to life, and go a little bit deeper than the dry statistics there might be on the plaque on the outside of the building.
+The aim is to pick out the stories that bring a bit of Old Shanghai to life, and go a little bit deeper than the dry statistics there might be on the plaque on the outside of a building.

 I’ve done a lot of exploring in recent times, which has been great!

-We heard you also tailor make tour routes for clients?
+We heard you also tailor-make tour routes for clients?

 We do.
 We work with 5-star hotels and corporate clients to create bespoke routes.
 We can start the tour from your front door and create custom branded tours that can be used to enhance guest experience or reward loyalty club members.